 The annual deadlines for AIDS and AIDS-related applications are 1/7, 5/7 & 9/7 annually.

-For University of Illinois students: The Graduate College will hold an INFORMATION SESSION on the NIH-NRSAs on December 12, 2018 from 1:00 to 3:00 in the Medical Sciences Building Auditorium.
-Please register in advance.
+For University of Illinois students: The Graduate College will hold an INFORMATION SESSION on the NIH-NRSAs in December.

 NIH-NRSA/Kirschstein fellowships support individuals for combined MD/PhD and other dual doctoral degree training (e.g. DO/PhD, DDS/PhD, AuD/PhD).
 The participating Institutes award this fellowship to qualified applicants with the potential to become productive, independent, highly trained physician-scientists and other clinician-scientists, including patient-oriented researchers in their scientific mission areas.
 The fellowships provide up to six years of support.